 - Open additional accounts (e.g., opening a checking account connected to the kids’ savings account)

-Keep in mind that while you’re a joint owner, the money isn’t yours.
-The moment it gets deposited into a children’s long-term savings accounts, it becomes your child’s property, too.
-Any withdrawals you make can only be withdrawn and used for things that benefit the child (e.g., school expenses, college tuition, etc.).
+Remember that while you’re a joint owner, the money isn’t yours.
+The moment it gets deposited into a children’s long-term savings accounts, it also becomes your child’s property.
+Therefore, any withdrawals you make can only be withdrawn and used for things that benefit the child (e.g., school expenses, college tuition, etc.).

 If you are the other parent or guardian and you weren’t initially added to your child’s financial accounts when they were created, you don’t have any ability to access or withdraw funds from the account.

 Should the need arise, the custodian can file the correct documentation with the bank to add you to the account.

 The ownership of custodial savings accounts convert fully to the child’s complete control when they reach the age of majority in their state of residence.
 This varies from state to state but is typically either age 18 or 21.